 - the care of the critically ill

 - nursing as both an occupation and a professional identity

 - nursing for specific populations such as women and children and individuals with psychiatirc illnesses, and

 - the twentieth century relationship between nursing and American philanthropy.

 Bates Center collections support the work of undergraduate, graduate and doctoral students engaged in research projects as well as that of persons outside academe, including photo editors, genealogists, and members of nursing alumni groups.
 The Center welcomes researchers and scholars from across the country and around the world interested in using Center collections for their projects.
 A professionally trained curator oversees the collections, processing, services to researchers, and preservation of materials, book, and photographs.

-The Center maintains a small book collection of approximately 2000 titles.
+The Center maintains a small, yet growing book collection of approximately 3500 important titles.
 These titles do not circulate but patrons are welcome to examine them in the Center's reading room during normal hours of operation.
-The Center's book and manuscript holdings may be searched by author, title, or subject via the University of Pennsylvania's automated on-line catalog, FRANKLIN.
+The Center's book and manuscript holdings may be searched by author, title, or subject via the University of Pennsylvania's on-line catalog, FRANKLIN.